ue4plugins/TextAsset/README.md

 If you use it as an Engine plug-in, clone this repository into the */Engine/Plugins/Media* directory and compile your game.
 Full Unreal Engine 4 source code from GitHub (4.9 or higher) is required for this.

-After compiling the plug-in, you have to **enable it** in Unreal Editor's plug-in browser.

-TODO

 ## Support